 Natural dyeing is a process of coloring textiles with dyes from plants, insects, fungi, lichen, shellfish and rock minerals.
-Until the middle of the nineteenth century, all textiles were dyed with natural colorants, since there was no other source of color.
+Until the middle of the nineteenth century, all textiles were dyed with naturally, since there was no other source of color.
 The first synthetic dyes were developed in 1856, but the use of natural dyes continued in industry for another 50 years.
 (The Art and Science of Natural Dyes; Boutrup and Ellis, 2018).

 There is an almost infinite number of natural dyes sources but many are not light or wash fast.
-Flora Adora Fibers utilizes natural dyes that are known to be light and wash fast.
-We use food grade mordants to bind the dyes to the fibers, to help the dye become permanently fixed to the fibers.
+Flora Adora Fibers uses natural dyes that are known to be light and wash fast.
+I use food grade mordants to bind the dyes to the fibers, to help the dye become permanently fixed to the fibers.
 That being said, there are also dyes that do not need a mordant to bind to the fiber.
 These include tannin rich dyes and indigo.

 All the yarns are thoroughly washed and rinsed after dyeing, but like many hand dyed yarns, you may notice some dyes will rinse out slightly with washing-this is normal.
-Indigo dyed yarns may "crock" a bit, Because indigo is not attached to the fibers with a chemical bond, any sort of repeated pressure can cause the indigo to be pushed out of the fiber, resulting in crocking.
+Indigo dyed yarns may "crock" a bit, Because indigo is not attached to the fibers with a chemical bond, any sort of repeated pressure can cause the indigo to be pushed out of the fiber and onto your hands, resulting in crocking.
 Crocking is the release of excess indigo that was not removed during the washing process and occurs with goods that are freshly dyed.
 After you apply pressure to the yarn, such as during knitting or crocheting, the excess indigo will wear off and stop transferring.
 (Journeys in Natural Dyeing, Vejar and Rodriguez, 2020).

 Where does Flora Adora Fibers source their yarns?

 The original goal had been to source yarns from Ohio and nearby areas.
 However, the Covid-19 pandemic made it very difficult to connect with local suppliers when all the usual fiber festivals were cancelled.
-Currently, yarn bases are purchased from 2 small US suppliers, with the actual yarns being processed in Canada and Peru.
-The yarn from these mills is made from wool supplied by small farmers in Canada, the US and the Peruvian Highlands.
-As the pandemic receeds, and fiber festivals reopen, so will the hunt for locally produced yarns resume.

 Caring for your finished projects